-When it comes to painting your home’s exterior here in Colorado there are a few things you’ll want to be hyper aware of.
-That means you should do a thorough inspection of the home before you begin the paint prep process.
+When it comes to painting your home’s exterior there are a few things you’ll want to be aware of.
+You should do a thorough inspection of the home before you begin the paint prep process.
 Things to keep an eye out for include but are not limited to; rotten siding or trim, loose nails, bare wood, flaking, bubbling, or peeling paint, as well as dirt and debris.
 We mentioned earlier that paint prep is all about creating a clean canvas so products can perform at their best.
 Paint prep may feel a bit tedious but it’s critical to getting the finished product you’re looking for.

 Replace Rotten Boards